eurusik/lucky-wheel/README.md

    - The selected item will be highlighted

 3. **Managing Immunity**
-   - Click the shield icon next to any option
+   - After spinning, click the "Add Immunity" button to make any sector immune
-   - Items with immunity cannot be selected in the next spin
+   - Sectors with immunity display a ⭐ and are skipped on the next spin
+   - Immunity can be added to any sector, not just a special one
    - Immunity is automatically removed after one spin

 4. **Additional Features**